How to Create Landing Pages That Convert

 A landing page is used to convert visitors into leads by completing a transaction or collecting contact information.
 When you create a call to action on your website, a link in a marketing email, a social post, or a PPC ad, the goal should be to take people to a designated website page to learn more.
 Whether the action is purchasing a product, signing up for a free trial, downloading a report, or requesting more information, the role of the landing page is to turn interest into action.

 Ideally, every marketing campaign should have a unique landing page, and the more the merrier— the more landing pages you have, the more opportunities you have to convert site visitors into leads.
+According to a study by Hubspot, businesses with 31-40 landing pages generate 7 times more leads than businesses with 1-5 landing pages, and those with more than 40 landing pages generate 12 times more leads than those with 1-5 landing pages.
 Use these tips to create an engaging landing page that gets results.

 1. Make the landing page the final destination.

 You want visitors to the landing page to stay focused and take the desired action, so don’t provide any distractions or escape routes.
 Remove the main navigation, and don’t include any links on the page other than your call to action.